All Products

 trigger

-A trigger is a way to trigger function execution.
+A trigger is a method that is used to trigger function execution.
 In an event-driven computing model, an event source is an event producer, and a function is an event handler.
-Triggers manage different event sources in a centralized manner.
+Triggers allow you to manage different event sources in a centralized manner.
 When an event that matches the rules defined for a trigger occurs, the event source automatically invokes the function associated with the trigger.
 For more information, see Trigger overview.

 runtime